 The colors used in the Statehouse today also match the originals.
 Extensive paint research determined the colors actually used in the late 1800s.
 Layer by layer, paint was removed until the original colors were exposed.
 Some of the original colors are French blue, straw yellow and salmon.
 The color scheme in the House Chamber is the same as it appeared in 1861 and features approximately 25 different colors of paint.

 The skylights in the House Chamber ceiling have been re-opened.
-The bronze chandeliers are reproductions based on period sketches, with the center chandelier weighing 1,200 pounds and reaching 12 feet in diameter.
+The bronze chandeliers are reproductions based on period sketches, with the center chandelier weighing 1,200 pounds and reaching 12' in diameter.